Lectures on AKSZ Sigma Models for Physicists: Quantization

 \subsubsection{Boundary Conditions}

+Here, we determine the boundary conditions of the classical theory, using the same procedure as explained in Section \ref{AKSZboundary}.

-Boundary conditions on each field are determined from consistency.
+The boundary conditions on each field are determined by two consistency conditions.
 The variation of the action is

-In order to obtain the equations of motion, we need integrate partially the second term $\ba_i \bbd \delta \bphi^i$.
-Its boundary integral must vanish:
+In order to obtain the equations of motion, we need to integrate the second term $\ba_i \bbd \delta \bphi^i$ by parts.
+Its boundary integral must vanish.
+Thus, we obtain

-In order to satisfy the equation (\ref{boudnarycondition}), locally two boundary conditions $A_{//i}|=0$ or $\delta \phi^i|=0$, and $c_i|=0$ or $\delta A^{+i}_{//}|=0$ are possible\footnote{Other more general boundary conditions are analyzed in \cite{Cattaneo:2003dp}.}.
-Here $A_{//i}= A_{0i}$ means the parallel component on the boundaries.
-In order to obtain a nontrivial solution for $\phi^i$, which is a map of the sigma model, we require $A_{//i}|=0$ and $c_i|=0$.
-The classical equations of motion is
+The possible boundary conditions that satisfy equation (\ref{boudnarycondition}) are $A_{//i}|=0$ or $\delta \phi^i|=0$, and $c_i|=0$ or $\delta A^{+i}_{//}|=0$.\footnote{More general boundary conditions have been analyzed in Ref.~\citenum{Cattaneo:2003dp}.}\, Here, the notation $A_{//i}= A_{0i}$ means the component parallel to the boundary and $\Phi|$ denotes the value of $\Phi$ on the boundary.
+In order to obtain a nontrivial solution for the embedding map from $\Sigma$ to $M$, $\phi^i$, we take $A_{//i}|=0$ and $c_i|=0$.